How to Tell if Buttermilk Is Bad – The Best Way

 There are a few signs to look for to see if buttermilk is off or not, so if you are not completely sure whether it is off or not, you can check for other signs to make a decision.

-Using the different senses, here are a few signs to look for to tell is the buttermilk has spoiled.
+Using the different senses, here are a few signs to look for to tell if the buttermilk has spoiled.

 Smell